mckfarm/metagenomics/README.md

 ---
 ## Other analyses

-- Functional gene search - Blast
+- Blast
 Blast is a program that compares sequences, whole sequenced genomes, and metagenome assembled genomes to existing sequences in databases.
 Blast can also be used to compare nucleotides to protein sequences as well as directly comparing protein sequences.
 Blast aligns your sequence to the reference sequences and provides an alignment score based on the similarity of your sequence to the reference.
 Blast can be run on individual .fa files from their [web interface](https://blast.ncbi.nlm.nih.gov/Blast.cgi) or you can install Blast databases and perform the alignment on Quest.
 Luckily, Blast is available on quest through the command `module load blast/2.7.1` and jobs can be submitted like any other program.

 - Phage - PHASTER, Prophage Hunter, MetaPhinder
 There are also tools available to identify phage sequences in sequenced genomes and metagenome assembled genomes.
 [PHASTER](phaster.ca) and [Prophage Hunter](https://pro-hunter.bgi.com) are web-based tools.
 Another tool is [MetaPhinder](https://cge.cbs.dtu.dk/services/MetaPhinder-2.1/), which is specifically designed for metagenome assembled genomes.